EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

     Out = Util.struct.struct_def({'name','folder','date','bytes','isdir','datenum'},0,1);
 ### io.files.read_delimted_head

 Read delimited file with header Package: Util.IO Description: Read a delimited table in which one of the first lines is the header of the delimited table.
-The program returns
+The program returns a cell array in which each cell is a column in the table